babylonchain/finality-provider/docs/eots.md

 ## 1. Overview

-The EOTS daemon is responsible for managing EOTS keys, producing EOTS randomness, and using it to produce signatures.
+The EOTS daemon is responsible for managing EOTS keys, producing EOTS randomness, and using them to produce EOTS signatures.

 **Note:** EOTS stands for Extractable One Time Signature.
 You can read more about it in